fuhuancheng/CRISPR-GRANT/README.md

 Download the source code, uncompressed it and change into the source code directory: `cd CRISPR-GRANT`.

-On Linux compile with: `make linux`.
+On Linux compile with: `make unix`.
 On Mac: `make mac`.
 On Windows:
 `make windows`.

 You should also have executable fastp, flash, bwa, samtools and VarScan2